 - Scammers can use click farms to click on the competitors’ ads with the intent of driving up their advertising costs.

 - Referral affiliates can use bot traffic to generate fake leads and referrals, so they can earn commissions without actually referring any real customers.

-- Influencers can use fake social media impressions to mislead brands into thinking they have a bigger reach than they actually do, so they can charge more for sponsored posts.
+- Influencers can use a fake affiliate partner’s account to mislead brands into thinking they have a bigger reach than they actually do, so they can engage in ad fraud by charging more for sponsored posts.

 - Scammers can use fake traffic to inflate their website’s traffic statistics, so they can sell advertising space for more money.

 A fake product scam is pretty obvious, yet there are still many people who fall for it.

 Some scammers create fake products or services and promote them using fake social media accounts that get lots of likes, comments, and shares, or use the name of a well-known person or company to make their affiliate scam seem more legitimate.

 When people see how popular the product is, they are more likely to buy it, without realizing that it’s a fake product.